Skip to main content

 # Context format: user:role:type:level

-# role: Role (object_r for files, unconfined_r for processes)
+# role: RBAC role (object_r for files, system_r for daemons, unconfined_r for users)

 # View process context